gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

 Note on stereotypes:
 I consider the renderers to be of the **control** stereotype as they communicate with the lower structures that hold the data for the on-screen pixels.
-I also consider *Block* to be control as there's one per type of block in the game for which it performs a set of functionalities, while there's an instance of building, per building block in the game.
-Pal instantiates colors and nothing else, so it doesn't perform a specific function aside from holding **Colors**.
 ### - Minimap Update
 - ``update()`` in ``MinimapRenderer`` goes through pending updates for world positions that were sent for update (the global Vars can translate these into tiles, and then blocks, from which a color can be fetched).